raspdevpy/ccdoc/guide/Useful/triggerExists.md

 # $triggerExists

-Check if a trigger with token exists or not
+Check if a trigger with the specified token exists

 ## Usage